joedooley/sportport-active/wp-content/plugins/squirrly-seo/readme.txt

 * Add the optimization progress bar in the post/page list
 * Fixed the restore the settings from backup validator

-= 5.1.4 =
-* Fixed the Google Rank check cron

-= 5.1.3 =
-* Fixed the Open Graph META for Locale en_CA
-* Fixed the sitemap_pages.xml for loading slow when looking over videos
-* Fixed the favicon.ico rewrite for non multisite wordpress

 = 5.1.2 =
 * Added new features in Open Graph for the Posts/Pages
 * Added the SEO Settings Backup and Restore